KablamoOSS/kombustion/documentation/content/guides/plugins.md

 The process for a Parser function is the same for `Resource`, `Mapping` and `Output`.
 So in this example we'll cover `Resource`.

-In a new file at `resources/lambdaFunction.go` we start by importing the from `kombustion` core the Cloudformation parser functions, some core types, and a YAML library.
+In a new file at `resources/lambdaFunction.go` we start by importing the from `kombustion` core the CloudFormation parser functions, some core types, and a YAML library.

 ```go
 package resources